Bladder Cancer In America Survey: What’s That?

 Each voice can make a difference

 The fourth annual Bladder Cancer In America survey is now closed!
 We will be sharing the results in a new infographic soon!
 Thank you to each and every person who completed the survey.
-One voice may seem like it won’t make a difference, but each voice can change how others perceive life with bladder cancer and bring comfort to someone coping with his or her diagnosis.
+One voice may seem like it won’t make a difference, but each voice can change how others perceive life with bladder cancer and bring comfort to someone coping with their diagnosis.
 Thank you for your help!